sachin9996/APL-Project/README.md

 The program should be executed in command line by the following command: python main.py input_file <optional,default=sys.stdin>

 It takes the input graph specified through input file, given as command-line argument, and applies Tarjan's algorithm on it and displays the final result as a step by step animation of the working of the algorithm which finaly produces the graph with isolated strongly connected components.
+It then enters a slideshow mode where oen can navigate through the individual pictures using the arrow keys.

 CONTRIBUTORS
 --------------------------------------------------------------------------------------